jpdias/jpdias.github.io/_drafts/2021-06-30-intro-to-ad-challenge.md

 [-] SMB SessionError: STATUS_ACCESS_DENIED({Access Denied} A process has requested access to an object but has not been granted those access rights.)
 ```

-... but we are not admins, yet!
+The user/pass works... but we are not admins, *yet*!

 ## Recon Stage #2